Rameswaram

-Rameswaram (/ta/; also transliterated as Ramesvaram, Rameshwaram) is a municipality in the Ramanathapuram district of the Indian state of Tamil Nadu.
-It is on Pamban Island separated from mainland India by the Pamban channel and is about 40 km from Mannar Island, Sri Lanka.
-It is in the Gulf of Mannar, at the tip of the Indian peninsula.
-Pamban Island, also known as Rameswaram Island, is connected to mainland India by the New Pamban Bridge.
+Rameswaram (/ta/; also transliterated as Ramesvaram, Rameshwaram) is a town in the Ramanathapuram district of the Indian state of Tamil Nadu.
+It is situated on the Pamban Island, separated from mainland India by the Pamban channel and is about 40 km from Mannar Island, Sri Lanka, across the Gulf of Mannar.
+Rameswaram has been administered by a municipal body since 1994.
+It covers 53 km² and hosts a population of 44,856 as per the 2011 Census of India.
+Tourism and fishing are the primary sources of employment for its residents.

 Rameswaram is the terminus of the railway line from Chennai and Madurai.
-Together with Varanasi, it is considered to be one of the holiest places in India for Hindus and is part of the Char Dham pilgrimage.

-According to the Ramayana, Rama is described to have built a bridge from the vicinity of this town across the sea to Lanka to rescue his wife Sita from her abductor Ravana.
-The temple, dedicated to the Hindu god Shiva, is at the centre of the town and is closely associated with Rama and Shiva.
-The temple and the town are considered a holy pilgrimage site for Shaivas and Vaishnavas.

-Rameswaram is the second closest point from which to reach Sri Lanka from India and geological evidence suggests that the Rama Sethu was a former land connection between India and Sri Lanka.
+It is one of the significant places in Hinduism—one of the four Hindu temples in the Char Dham pilgrimage tradition.
+According to the Hindu epic Ramayana, the deity Rama is believed to have built a bridge from the vicinity of Rameshwaram across the sea to Lanka to rescue his wife Sita from her abductor Ravana.
+The Ramanathaswamy Temple, dedicated to the Hindu deity Shiva, is at the centre of the town.
+The temple and the town are considered as holy pilgrimage sites for Shaiva and Vaishnava sects.
+Geological research suggested that the shoal chain Adam's Bridge, also known as Rama Sethu, was formerly a land connection between India and Sri Lanka.

-The town has been in the news in the past due to controversies such as the Sethusamudram Shipping Canal Project, Kachchatheevu, Sri Lankan Tamil refugees and the capturing of local fishermen for alleged cross-border activities by Sri Lankan Forces.
+The Sethusamudram Shipping Canal Project, the border disputes over Kachchatheevu, Sri Lankan Tamil refugees from the Sri Lankan Civil War and genocide, and the capturing of local fishermen for alleged cross-border activities by Sri Lankan Forces, are some of the major controversies related to Rameshwaram.

-Rameswaram is administered by a municipality established in 1994.
-The town covers an area of 53 km2 and had a population of 44,856 as of 2011.
-Tourism and fishery employ the majority of workforce in Rameswaram.